-The South American Low-level Jet Experiment (SALLJEX) field campaign was carried out in western-central South America during the period 15 November 2002 -14 February 2003 (Vera et al. 2006).
-The SALLJ program, a component of CLIVAR/VAMOS, is an internationally coordinated effort to contribute to a better understanding of the role of the SALLJ in the moisture and energy exchanges between the tropics and extratropics, and to related aspects of the regional hydrology, climate and climate variability for the region of the South American Monsoon.
+central South America during the period 15 November 2002-14 February 2003 (Vera et al. 2006).
+The SALLJ program, a component of the Climate Variability and Predictability/Variability of American Monsoon Systems (CLIVAR/VAMOS), is an internationally coordinated effort to contribute to a better understanding of the role of the SALLJ in the moisture and energy exchanges between the Tropics and extratropics and to related aspects of the regional hydrology, climate, and climate variability for the region of the South American monsoon.

-During SALLJEX a dense observation network was deployed with sixteen new pilot balloon stations and six new rawinsonde stations in Bolivia, Paraguay, central and northern Argentina, western Brazil and Peru (Fig. 1).
-Most rawinsonde sites operated twice daily (at 06 UTC and 18 UTC, and for Brazilian sites at 00 UTC and 12 UTC), except during the Intensive Observing Period (IOP) when some sites operated four times daily.
-These datasets were not available on the Global Telecommunication System (GTS) and, therefore, they can be used as an independent verification of the sensitivity of assimilation systems (NCEP, ECMWF and DAO/NASA).
+During SALLJEX a dense observation network was deployed with 16 new pilot balloon stations and six new rawinsonde stations in Bolivia, Paraguay, central and northern Argentina, western Brazil, and Peru (Fig. 1).
+Most rawinsonde sites operated twice daily (at 0600 and 1800 UTC, and for Brazilian sites at 0000 and 1200 UTC), except during the Intensive Observing Period (IOP) when some sites operated four times daily.
+These datasets were not available on the Global Telecommunication System (GTS) and, therefore, they can be used as an independent verification of the sensitivity of assimilation systems [NCEP, ECMWF, and the Data Assimilation Office/National Aeronautics and Space Administration (DAO/NASA)].

-The emphasis of this paper is on the impacts of high-resolution fieldexperiment data on the strength, position and structure of the low-level Jet east of the Andes, using the NCEP operational data assimilation systems.

-Specifically, comparisons are made between analyses produced with and without the SALLJEX data using the Climate Data Assimilation System (CDAS-1), that was used in the NCEP/NCAR Reanalysis Project (Kalnay et al. 1996), CDAS-2 that was used in the Reanalysis-2 Project (Kanamitsu et al. 2002) and a reduced resolution version of the operational NCEP Global Data Assimilation System (GDAS).
-The present results will serve as a benchmark for similar data impact studies using higher resolution regional data assimilation systems.
-The data sources and methodology, used to assimilate the data, and a brief description of some aspects of the assimilation systems used are described in section 2.
+The emphasis of this paper is on the impacts of highresolution field experiment data on the strength, position, and structure of the low-level jet east of the Andes, using the NCEP operational data assimilation systems.
+Specifically, comparisons are made between analyses produced with and without the SALLJEX data using the CDAS-1, used in the NCEP-NCAR Reanalysis Project (Kalnay et al. 1996); CDAS-2, used in the Reanalysis-2 Project (Kanamitsu et al. 2002); and a reduced-resolution version of the operational NCEP Global Data Assimilation System (GDAS).
+The present results will serve as a benchmark for similar data impact studies using higher-resolution regional data assimilation systems.
+The data sources, methodology used to assimilate the data, and a brief description of some aspects of the assimilation systems used are described in section 2.
 Section 3 describes the impact of SALLJEX data on the analyses derived from the global data assimilation systems.
 The results are described in section 4, and discussion and conclusions are presented in section 5.

-2. Data Sets and Methods
+2. Datasets and methods

-a) SALLJEX Observations
+a.
+SALLJEX observations

 The SALLJEX field campaign took place during 15 November 2002-14 February 2003 over west-central South America east of the Andes Mountains.
-Enhanced (temporal and spatial) atmospheric soundings were made over Argentina, Bolivia, Brazil, Paraguay and Peru.
-These included twenty-two new upper air observation stations, with sixteen pilot balloon (PIBAL) and six rawinsonde (RAOB) stations (Fig. 1).
-Most RAOB stations operated twice daily

-(06 UTC and 18 UTC) while PIBAL stations operated four times daily during the Special Observation Period (SOP) 6 January-14 February 2003.
-During the Intensive Observation Period (IOP) most RAOB sites operated 3-4 times daily and up to 8 PIBAL ascents per day were made at selected sites.
-These observations were not available on the Global Telecommunications System (GTS) and were not assimilated into any operational analysis systems in real time.
+Enhanced (temporal and spatial) atmospheric soundings were made over Argentina, Bolivia, Brazil, Paraguay, and Peru.
+These included 22 new upper air observation stations, with 16 pilot balloon (PIBAL) and six rawinsonde (raob) stations (Fig. 1).
+Most raob stations operated twice daily (0600 and 1800 UTC) while PIBAL stations operated four times daily during the Special Observation Period (SOP) 6 January-14 February 2003.
+During the Intensive Observation Period most raob sites operated 3-4 times daily and up to 8 PIBAL ascents per day were made at selected sites.
+These observations were not available on the GTS and were not assimilated into any operational analysis systems in real time.
 They are used here as an independent verification of the NCEP assimilation systems (CDAS and GDAS).
 Table 1 shows the soundings that were used by CDAS and GDAS during the period 15 December 2002-14 February 2003.